svanderbleek/twpgtwp/README.md

 Koorde: A simple degreeoptimal distributed hash table
 MAAN: A Multi-Attribute Addressable Network for Grid Information Services A SURVEY AND COMPARISON OF PEER-TO-PEER OVERLAY NETWORK SCHEMES
-Tapestry: A Resilient Global-scale Overlay for
+Tapestry: A Resilient Global-scale Overlay for Service Deployment Multiparty Computation, an Introduction
-Service Deployment

 ## Binary Analysis